-The curriculum at Sheffield Girls' Sixth Form provides opportunities for all students to gain a deep understanding of their subjects and to achieve their full academic and personal potential.
+The curriculum at Sheffield Girls' Sixth Form aims to provide opportunities for all students to gain a deep understanding of their subjects and to achieve their full academic and personal potential.

 Our curriculum is:

 Broad - so that it provides each student with a wide range of experiences, knowledge and skills, fostering educational development and encouraging independent learning.